Skip to content

 1. Checkout: Fetches latest code from GitHub

-2. Content Merge (if used): Combines live Shopify changes with your repo
+3. Content Merge: Combines live Shopify changes with your repo

 Enable automatic deployment on every Git push: